765 742 9066 Toggle Nav

 When you have an offense on your record, life can be challenging.
 It can be hard to find a job, and your civil rights might be restricted.
 However, thanks to a sweeping expungement law the state of Indiana passed in 2013, you don’t have to be defined by a past mistake.
 You can start over with a clean slate and restore your civil rights, including the rights to vote, serve on a jury, and own a firearm.

-We’ve talked about expungement before, so you might remember that Indiana’s expungement statute—also known as the Second Chance Law—applies to a majority of convictions.
+Indiana’s expungement statute—also known as Indiana’s Second Chance Law—applies to a majority of convictions.
 You might want to consider an expungement if you were:

 • arrested, but not convicted,